deanpost/TerminalStore/README.md

 # TerminalStore
 TerminalStore is an open-source app store for the terminal!
+Keep in mind that TerminalStore is still Work in progress.

 # Installation
 Install TerminalStore by entering this commando in the terminal: